 - Interest compounded daily and credited monthly

-*During any month you may not make more than six(6) withdrawals or transfers to another account of yours or to a third party by means of a preauthorized or automatic transfer or telephone order of instruction, computer tranfer or by check, draft, debit card or similar order to a third party.
-If you exceed the transfer limitations for this account in any statement period, your account will be assessed an exess transaction fee per item and your account will be subject to closure.
+*During any month, per Federal Regulations, you may not make more than six(6) withdrawals or transfers to another account of yours or to a third party by means of a preauthorized or automatic transfer or telephone order of instruction, computer transfer or by check, draft, debit card or similar order to a third party.
+If you exceed the transfer limitations for this account in any statement period, your account will be assessed an excess transaction fee per item and your account will be subject to closure.

 Statement Savings Account

 Opening a savings account is a great way to earn money on your investments.
 This account is compatible with Online banking, TeleBank, and has direct deposit and electronic debit capabilities.

 - Competitive interest rates